A movie for every day of the year – a good one

 There are many compensations beyond Cluzet himself.
 Michel Amathieu’s stygian cinematography for one (you might remember 1997’s Dobermann, which he also shot way down in the dark register).
 And the soundtrack of modern chillout, club vibes, electro beats, adds a mocking layer to Cluzet’s portrait – is this the oldest swinger in town?

-No, it’s not perfect, but it is worth holding out till the end of this film, because the suspicion still exists that the real Musulin didn’t just plan the heist, he also planned his own capture and imprisonment – he received a maximum term of only three years because he pulled off the robbery without guns or violence.
+No, it’s not perfect, but it is worth holding out till the end of this film, because it gets around to airing the suspicion, which still exists, that the real Musulin didn’t just plan the heist, he also planned his own capture and imprisonment – Musulin received a maximum term of only three years because he pulled off the robbery without guns or violence.
 Which makes him a very clever man indeed, and doubly the folk hero that he became.

 - François Cluzet’s performance